Aspirin and omeprazole (Oral)

 Aspirin and omeprazole combination is used in patients who need aspirin to prevent heart and blood vessel problems (eg, heart attack, stroke) and who are at risk of developing stomach ulcers caused by aspirin.

-Aspirin is a salicylate medicine and used to lower risk of heart attack in patients with chronic coronary artery disease, such as patients with history of heart attack or angina (severe chest pain).
-It is also used to lower risk of recurrent stroke in patients who had an ischemic stroke or transient ischemic attack.
+Aspirin is a salicylate medicine used to lower the risk of heart attacks in patients with chronic coronary artery disease, such as patients with history of heart attack or angina (severe chest pain).
+It is also used to lower the risk of recurrent stroke in patients who had an ischemic stroke or transient ischemic attack.
 Omeprazole is a proton pump inhibitor (PPI).
 It works by decreasing the amount of acid produced by the stomach.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For aspirin and omeprazole, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to aspirin and omeprazole or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.